hwchen/mondrian-rest-cli/README.md

 - The easiest way to name levels is to separate each part of a level name by a period, e.g. "Geography.County".
 - Names with square brackets should also parse correctly; please file a bug if there's a mistake. e.g. "[Geography].[County]"
 - Names without a hierarchy will use the default hierarchy of the Dimension name.
 - For member names, the following should all be equivalent.
-Note that there is easy syntax for multiple members:
   - Geography.County.1,2
   - Geography.County.&1,2
   - Geography.County.&1,&2
   - [Geography].[County].&[1,2]
   - [Geography].[County].[&1,&2]
+- Note the above easy syntax for multiple members.
+- Also, for cuts be sure you are using the key and not the caption for a member.

-  I try to remove as many leading ampersands as possible.
+- I try to remove as many leading ampersands as possible for cut syntax.
 File a bug if something unexpected happens.
-  (This is _not_ how Mondrian parses multiple members afaik, this is just for cli convenience)
+- (This is _not_ how Mondrian parses multiple members afaik, this is just for cli convenience)

 ```
 USAGE: